garciadavid2000/advanced-web-dev-2025-fall/README.md

 ## App Description

-The Task Habit Tracker is an app we made to stay on top of recurring tasks we may want to do throughout the week.
+The Task Habit Tracker is an app we made to stay on top of recurring tasks you may want to do throughout the week.
 Say you want to go to the gym on Monday, Wednesday, and Friday.
 Our app will neatly lay out all the tasks you have directly in your upcoming week so you don't get overwhelmed, while also encouraging you with a streak system.
 Not only this, but it also provides you with the option to sync your tasks to Google Calendar so you can easily reference what you have coming up during the week!

 ![Main Tasks Page](./documentation_screenshots/tasks_page.png)